lachlanc61/ColourspecXFM/README.md

 # About the project

-ReadoutXFM is a Python3 tool for analysis of X-ray Flourescence Microscopy (XFM) hyperspectral maps.
+ReadoutXFM is a Python3 tool for analysis of X-ray Fluorescence Microscopy (XFM) hyperspectral maps.
 It is currently compatible with ATLAS-series spectrometers from IXRF Inc., and the GeoPIXE analysis package from CSIRO.
-It  performs a range of automated analyses on fluorescence map data, including spectral classification, visualisation, and deadtime statistics reporting.
+It  performs a range of automated analyses on fluorescence map data, including spectral classification, visualisation, and reporting of deadtime statistics.

 # Usage